 Cats are known for their ability to jump to impressive heights.
 However, high jumps also pose certain risks to cats.
 There are five main things that might make a jump risky for a cat.

-2. Repeated high jumps of cats put stress on their joints, ligaments, and muscles, leading to joint and soft tissue damage over time.
+- Repeated high jumps put stress on a cat’s joints, ligaments, and muscles, leading to joint and soft tissue damage over time.

 As cat owners, it’s our responsibility to ensure our feline friends’ jumps are safe.
 We must provide plenty of opportunities to develop their physicality and skills so that they can develop their natural abilities.
 Adding a cat netting enclosure is a great way to provide space and opportunity for your cats to develop their ‘catness’ in the safety of your own backyard.
 Cat netting enclosures allow your cat to engage in regular play and exercise.